fcolome14/YoonicAPI/README.md

 ## Steps to run the project:

 > **_NOTE:_**   Before starting, you must ensure you have downloaded PostgreSQL database as well as a user configuration.
+In the installation wizard screen, select PostGis system extenstion

 ### 1. Clone the Repository
 First, clone the repository to your local machine: